 Photo of a trolley on its way to the "No Main St Car House" near modern day 10th Street. circa 1937 "It already is [a transit corridor] and should continue to be a key transit network spine.
 And it should become more bike friendly as well." at that time created demand for more labor and therefore more housing.
-While the City rapidly expanded west, on the opposite side of the Providence River in today's Downtown, growth along North Main Street was swift.
+While the City rapidly expanded everywhere, growth along North Main Street was swift.
 In 1875, the growing population in this part of the City justified implementation of a streetcar along North Main Street.
 Not long after, in 1886, a second streetcar along Camp Street was installed.
 Construction of these two streetcar lines accelerated the area's transition from rural farms to residential development.
 Like much of the industrial northeast, Providence continued to grow through the turn of the 20th century.
 Mt.
 Hope and Summit (Hope) saw a large number of Jewish residents move to the area, further contributing to the city's diversity.
 In 1925, the Cycledrome, a large track and sporting venue was built near the modern Providence-Pawtucket border.
 While the facility would eventually host a professional football team, by mid-century the space was being used as a drive-in theater.
 Today, the location is occupied by Ocean State Job Lot and the Peter Pan Bus terminal.
-Through the 1980's the adjacent area along North Main Street developed a reputation as a commercial shopping center, largely due to the location of a Sears department store which served to anchor other shops in the area.
-By the mid-1920's manufacturing had already started to slow in the City and with the Great Depression, over one-third of the City's labor force was left unemployed.
+Through the 1980s the adjacent area along North Main Street developed a reputation as a commercial shopping center, largely due to the location of a Sears department store which served to anchor other shops in the area.
+By the mid-1920s manufacturing had already started to slow in the City and with the Great Depression, over one-third of the City's labor force was left unemployed.
 There were several Works Progress Administration projects in Providence, including improvements and maintenance to the North Burial Ground.
-Even with the post World War II economic boom, Providence's population went into decline after the 1940's, largely due to declining manufacturing facilities, white flight, and suburbanization.

-The 1934 Federal Housing Administration Act, 1956 Federal Highway Act, and Rhode Island's 1956 Redevelopment Act led to the destruction of many urban neighborhoods Discriminatory practices such as urban renewal and redlining effecively reduced low-income housing inventories, and denied people of color from accessing loans, mortgages, and financial resources.
+Even with the post World War II economic boom, Providence's population went into decline after the 1940s, largely due to declining manufacturing facilities, white flight, and suburbanization.
+The 1934 Federal Housing Administration Act, 1956 Federal Highway Act, and Rhode Island's 1956 Redevelopment Act led to the destruction of many urban neighborhoods.
+Discriminatory practices such as urban renewal and redlining (see below definition) effectively reduced lowincome housing inventories, and denied people of color from accessing loans, mortgages, and financial resources.
 In 1935, the Homeowners Loan Corporation (HOLC) identified Providence's neighborhoods of color as "Hazardous or Declining," including Lippitt Hill and sections of College Hill near North Main Street.
 To the west of the study area, construction of I-95 cut through the city, separating and demolishing neighborhoods, and reducing community connections and services in that direction.
 By the 1970s, the Lippitt Hill Redevelopment Project displaced a large number of predominantly African American residents and Black-owned businesses to build what is now University Market Place and the University Heights Apartments.
 As the use of automobiles expanded throughout the 20th century, much of North Main Street and its surrounding architecture was transformed to accommodate vehicular traffic.
 Fortunately, a few historic buildings were preserved including the armory between Stenton Avenue and Edgehill Road, the historic firehouse on the corner of Doyle Avenue, and the Jeremiah Dexter House (c.
 1754)-all of which now contribute to the area's character and quality.
-Since the mid-20th Century, a large section of Hope, between North Main Street and Hope Street has been occupied by Miriam Hospital, which has slowly expanded since 1945, taking over more city blocks in the neighborhood.